Nikon Museum ニコンミュージアム

 The Nikon company was founded in 1917 and specialized in the production of optical lenses for cameras, binoculars, microscopes and medical inspection equipment.

 The Nikon Museum is divided into several sections.
-The Imaging section contains over 450 Nikon camera from the earliest models to the latest digital SLR cameras.
+The Imaging section contains over 450 Nikon cameras from the earliest models to the latest digital SLR cameras.
 The Feature Showcase includes press cameras, binoculars and eye glasses manufactured by the company.

 Also on display are examples of Nikon's industrial equipment including semiconductors, microscopes, and medical imaging devices.
 Nikon is also involved in the production of astronomical telescopes and has a long association with NASA.